docQodly/docs/docs/overview.md

 ### Qodly Studio

-4D Web Studio is a new way of building business web applications, powered by 4D.
+The Qodly Studio is a new way of building business web applications.
 Our vision is to provide developers a 100% web-browser-based experience by allowing them to:

 * design web forms visually by drag and dropping components on a canvas
 * preview pages instantly
-* easily map data with ORDA data classes
+* easily map data with ORDA dataclasses
-* directly execute 4D code on web events or datasource events
+* directly execute QodlyScript code on web events or datasource events
 * code & debug in the browser
 * and even edit a data model

-At the end of the road, developers will be able to build complete web business applications using only a web browser and their 4D coding skills.
+At the end of the road, developers will be able to build complete web business applications using only a web browser and very few lines of QodlyScript code.
 There is no JavaScript involved.

 ### Qodly Server
 //